mocs524/greybus-spec/source/bridged_phy.rst

 Greybus SDIO Event Bit Masks
 """"""""""""""""""""""""""""

-Table :num:`table-sdio-event-bit-mask` defines the bit masks which specify the set of events that a controller can trigger related to SD card.
-If card have the GB_SDIO_CAP_NONREMOVABLE capability, the card detection events shall be ignored.
+<GYBS.A.0705.001>Table :num:`table-sdio-event-bit-mask` defines the bit masks which
+specify the set of events that a controller can trigger related to SD card.</GYBS.A.0705.001> <GYBS.R.0716.001>If card have the GB_SDIO_CAP_NONREMOVABLE capability, the card detection events shall be ignored.</GYBS.R.0716.001>

 .. figtable::
     :nofig: